Angineer/maak-tir/_campaigns/i_dream_of_pelor.md

 ## The Fifth Artifact

-The fifth artifact is at the Boulder, a rugged prison built into the mountains near the Northern Pass.
+With four artifacts in your pack, the compass now directs you north--further north than you've traveled thus far.
+It takes you to the Boulder, a rugged prison built into the mountains near the Northern Pass.

+Buried deep within the prison is Bombadon's Helm.
+Lost in the throes of a deep undersea adventure, Bombadon assumed it was gone for good.

+Wearing the helm makes you appear friendly toward a particular type of enemy--maybe undead?

 ## The Sixth Artifact

 The sixth artifact is at Dagný Peak, hidden away by Boris Balderk to keep it out of the hands of pesky adventurers.
-It is Penelope's short sword.
+It needs to be something that unites the party.
+Penelope's short sword?
+It should be something that gives you a weird but really cool ability.